 From Bali to Nusa Penida

 It’s best to stay and explore the Sanur area so you can take a boat that goes directly to Nusa Penida.
-There are several speed boat companies that’ll take you directly to the boat.
-You can inquire at the dock and make a reservation.
+There are several speed boat companies that’ll pick you up and take you directly to the boat docks.
+You can inquire at the dock and make a reservation or reserve a speedboat ticket in advance.
 Your Nusa Penida accommodations may also assist with making a speed boat reservation, so you can make an inquiry.

 From Bali to Nusa Lembongan to Nusa Penida